Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: Simulation Results

-Fig.~\ref{fig:MinSINRvsM} shows the average minimum SINR vs. the number of RIS elements $M$ by different methods for $N=30$.
-We see that the minimum SINR achieved by Algorithm~\ref{alg2} increases noticeably as $M$ increases, significantly better than random RIS and IP Method, especially when $M > N$.
-This demonstrates the effectiveness of Algorithm~\ref{alg2} to design RIS beamforming to improve the user channel conditions.
-Furthermore, we see that Algorithm~\ref{alg2} and Relaxed RIS-MMF provide a nearly identical performance for all values of $M$.
-This indicates that the solution to $\widetilde{\Sc}_o$ in Algorithm~\ref{alg2} is mostly feasible to $\Sc_o$, and the final processing step causes a negligible performance loss.
-This also demonstrates that the relaxed problem $\widetilde{\Sc}_o$ is a good approximation of the original problem $\Sc_o$.
+Fig.~\ref{fig:MinSINRvsM} shows the average minimum SINR vs. the number of RIS elements $M$ by different methods.
+We see that the minimum SINR achieved by Algorithm~\ref{alg2} is substantially higher than random RIS and IP method.
+Also, the SINR gain under Algorithm~\ref{alg2} by increasing $M$ from $50$ to $500$ is nearly 3~dB, significantly more than random RIS and IP method.
+This shows that Algorithm~\ref{alg2} can provide an effective beamforming solution for RIS elements to improve the performance.
+Also, the performance of Algorithm~\ref{alg2} and QoS2MMF are close, demonstrating that Algorithm~\ref{alg2} is an effective first-order algorithm that provides a good performance.
+In contrast, IP method cannot produce an effective solution for the MMF problem and its performance is similar to random RIS.
+We compare the average computation times of these methods in Table~\ref{tab:MMFvsM}.
+The computational advantage of Algorithm~\ref{alg2} over QoS2MMF and IP method can be clearly seen.

-Fig.~\ref{fig:MinSINRvsN} shows the average minimum SINR vs. the number of BS antennas $N$ by different methods for $M=100$.
-Again, we see that the gain of random RIS and IP Method over no RIS is very small.
-Our Algorithm \ref{alg2} provides about $1.5\sim2$ dB additional SINR gain over these methods for different values of $N$.
-In Fig.~\ref{fig:MinSINRvsK}, we show the average minimum SINR vs. the number of users $K$ per group for $N=30$ and $M=100$.
-Algorithm~\ref{alg2} outperforms no RIS, random RIS, and IP Method for all values of $K$, especially for smaller values of $K$.
-This is expected, since the gain of the optimized multicast beamforming is higher for a smaller user group.
-The gain reduces as the group size increases, and the difference among algorithms reduces.
+Fig.~\ref{fig:MinSINRvsN} shows the average minimum SINR vs. the number of BS antennas $N$.
+Since IP method is not effective, we exclude this method in comparison.
+Again, we see that Algorithm \ref{alg2} provides about $3$ dB SINR gain over random RIS under $M=100$ for different values of $N$, and its performance is close to that of QoS2MMF.
+In Fig.~\ref{fig:MinSINRvsK}, we show the average minimum SINR as the number of users $K$ per group increases.
+Again, Algorithm~\ref{alg2} and QoS2MMF perform similarly.
+The gain of Algorithm~\ref{alg2} over no RIS or random RIS is consistent for all values of $K$ with $2.5\sim 3$~dB gain.